1712n/dn-institute/content/attacks/posts/2023-02-02-BonqDAO-AllianceBlock.md

 ## Summary

-In February 2023, BonqDAO, a lending and stablecoin platform hosted on the Polygon network, faced a substantial security breach.
+In February 2023, BonqDAO, a lending platform hosted on the Polygon network, faced a substantial security breach.
 A malicious actor exploited a flaw in a smart contract associated with price oracle, causing a loss of around $120 million.
 The attacker manipulated the value of $WALBT, a Wrapped AllianceBlock Token, and used the inflated value to borrow 100 million $BEUR, a stablecoin pegged to Euro, and liquidate other users' collateral.

 ## Attackers